 - HQIP works to inform and influence national healthcare policy by effectively communicating its work and that of its partners

 - HQIP encourages wide use of robust data for quality improvement of care, offering patient choice, promoting patient safety, supporting revalidation and service accreditation, commissioning, service redesign, and research

-- HQIP is committed to be an efficient, well run organisation, which supports staff development and welfare
+- HQIP is committed to be an efficient, sustainable, well run organisation, which supports staff development and welfare

 Equity, diversity and inclusion at HQIP